-After making appropriate enquiries, the Corporation considers that the College has adequate resources to continue in operational existence for the foreseeable future but that it must reduce its cost base in line with known reductions in College income to ensure this.
+After making appropriate enquiries, the Corporation considers that the College has adequate resources to continue in operational existence for the foreseeable future.
+However, due to the disappointing recruitment in August 2020 with the resulting decrease in income in 2023/24 The College understands that it must reduce its cost base to ensure it can continue to operate efficiently.
 For this reason, they continue to adopt the going concern basis in preparing the financial statements.